EmilioCorigliano/ASPIS/README.md

 __attribute__((annotate("to_harden")))
 ```

 When a function is declared this way, ASPIS Recursively protects this resource.
 If the annotation is applied to a function, all the function body is protected and recursively all the called functions are duplicated (for exception of the `exclude` functions).
+If the annotation is applied to a variable, all its uses are protected:
+- TBD

 ### The `to_duplicate` annotation